 The site directors will serve as the One45 supervisors for the residents at their site.
 They will collate feedback from field-notes and rotation evaluations

-R3s will be assessed with respect to their achievement of mastery of the core competencies outlined in Appendix I. Field-notes of their daily performance will be completed and collated to do a one45 monthly and 3 monthly evaluation.
+R3s will be assessed with respect to their achievement of mastery of the core competencies outlined in Appendix I. Daily evaluations (field notes) along with summary assessments will be collated to complete the one45 rotation evaluations.
+These evaluations will assist the resident and the academic advisor in identifying strengths and areas to focus on throughout the training period

 For information regarding the program